 - Place the filling mixture into the center of the pastry sheet and spread it until it is an inch from the sides.
 Roll it up jelly-roll style.

 - Cut it into one-inch slices.
-Spray a cookie sheet with cooking spray and place the cut slices on it about two inches apart.
+Spray a baking dish with cooking spray and place the cut slices in it about two inches apart.

-- Bake at 375 for 15 minutes or until slightly golden brown.
-Remove them from the baking sheet and allow them to cool on wire racks.
+- Bake at 375 for 15-30 minutes or until light golden brown.
+Remove them from the baking dish and allow them to cool on wire racks.

 - Melt the caramels in the microwave.
 Drizzle the melted caramel over each pinwheel.
-Enjoy and impress!12 unwrapped caramels
+Enjoy and impress!1 package caramel baking bits

 I’ve enjoyed bringing you my very first experience with puff pastry in this post, sponsored by Pepperidge Farm Puff Pastry.